 Put your focus on the exteriors: The exterior look of the vehicle is the first thing that impresses a prospective buyer.
-A car with fewer scratches, rust damage, no dents will get a better price as compared to the car which is full of scratches and dents.
+A car with fewer scratches, rust damage, and no dents will get a better price as compared to a car that is full of scratches and dents.
 Hence, fix all the exteriors of your vehicle before negotiating its value.

-Maintain a service history- Some of the car owners neglect this aspect of vehicle maintenance.
+Maintain a service history- Some car owners neglect this aspect of vehicle maintenance.
 Besides maintaining your vehicle, you also need to save the service records.
-By showing the service history to the prospective buyer, you can provide proof that your vehicle is well maintained.
+By showing the service history to the prospective buyer, you can provide proof that your vehicle is well-maintained.
 In this way, you can get a better valuation for your car.